Road Trip Overview

 Your next stop takes you out of the national park and down to Knaresborough, much of which sits perched atop a steep-sided gorge overlooking the River Nidd.

-The campsite – home to The Wanderer Bar & Kitchen – is just a mile or so north-west of the town, making it an ideal base for exploring the local castle and cave.
+The Caravan and Motorhome Club Campsite – home to The Wanderer Bar & Kitchen – is just a mile or so north-west of the town, making it an ideal base for exploring the local castle and cave.

 The cave was home to Mother Shipton, a 17th-century ‘seer’ whose prophecies have been interpreted as referring to the Great Fire of London, the arrival of the Spanish Armada, the advent of TV, radio and the internet and much more.